 For instance, a gaming PC usually comes with a more powerful GPU, which requires more electricity to operate.
 Because of that, its energy consumption is significantly higher.

-With that in mind, an average gaming PC requires 300 to 500 watts per hour.
-This consumption increases tremendously, up to 600 watts or more when playing VR games.
+With that in mind, an average gaming PC requires 300 to 500 Watts.
+This consumption increases tremendously, up to 600 Watts or more when playing VR games.

 Do gaming computers use more electricity?